EpticMC/Plugin.js/README.md

 ### libraries

 A list of script files which are to be loaded on startup.
-This will search for a file in plugins/pluginjs/<name>.<suffix>.
-Where <name> is the name of the library and <suffix> is the file suffix for the scripting language, for example with javascript it is js, and with python it is py.
+This will search for a file in `plugins/pluginjs/<name>.<suffix>`.
+Where `<name>` is the name of the library and `<suffix>` is the file suffix for the scripting language, for example with javascript it is js, and with python it is py.
 The libraries are loaded in the order specified.

 ### scripts

-A list of directories containing script files, which is searched when a user executes /script <name> for a file called <name>.<suffix> the directories are relative to plugins/pluginjs, for example the default setting searches under plugins/pluginjs/scripts/.
+A list of directories containing script files, which is searched when a user executes `/script <name>` for a file called `<name>.<suffix>` the directories are relative to `plugins/pluginjs`, for example the default setting searches under `plugins/pluginjs/scripts/`.

 <hr>